wxcctechsummit/wxcclabguides/LTRCCT-2013/Lab7_Email_Advanced.md

 <br/>
 <br/>

-- Click on **SAVE** and link all exit events for the **Email** with the **Close Task**
+- Click **SAVE** and link all exit events of **Email** with **Close Task**.

 <img align="middle" src="images/Lab7_subject6.png" width="1000" />
 <br/>
 <br/>

-- Publish your workflow by clicking on **SAVE** and **MAKE LIVE**.
+- Publish your workflow by clicking **SAVE** and **MAKE LIVE**.

-- Go to your personal email account or ask the proctor to send 2 emails (with and without the "Cisco Live" subject).
+- Go to your personal email account or ask the proctor to send 2 emails **with and without** the "Cisco Live" subject.

 - As a result, only 1 email should come into the Email queue.
-Wait for 1 minute and check the auto replies, 1 email should come with PIQ autoreply, another one with the "no Cisco Live in subject" message.
+Wait for 1 minute and check the auto-replies, 1 email should come with PIQ autoreply, another one with the "no Cisco Live in subject" message.

 ## Step 5.
 Integration with Smartsheet using smartsheet APIs
-In this task, you will learn how to work with HTTP Request node.
-As the example we are going to use a smartsheet API.
+In this task, you will learn how to work with the **HTTP Request** node.
+As an example, we are going to use smartsheet APIs.
 Smartsheet APIs allow you to programmatically access and manage Smartsheet data especially read and update sheets.

-In our case, if the subject does not contain "Cisco Live" we will be adding a new row with the details in this smartsheet table: https://app.smartsheet.com/sheets/mGxggWGV8qcxmxvgcvRmfjxqfhcCFwGg4RHmQP71?view=grid
+In this task, if the email's subject does not contain "Cisco Live" we will be adding a new row to the smartsheet with the email details.

 ### 1. Preconfigured settings
 The 3 steps below were **preconfigured** for you.
 They has to be done only once.
->1) The smartsheet API key has been generated according to the guide https://smartsheet.redoc.ly/#section/API-Basics/Raw-Token-Requests
+- The smartsheet API key has been generated according to the guide https://smartsheet.redoc.ly/#section/API-Basics/Raw-Token-Requests
+You will be using this API key in your lab.

 <img align="middle" src="images/Lab7_smartsheet1.png" width="1000" />
 <br/>
 <br/>

-> 2) The smartsheet grid was created.
+- The smartsheet grid was created.
 And Columns’ ID were collected through API (we will need it for the API request when we will be adding a new row).
+Make sure that you have an access to the smartsheet table: https://app.smartsheet.com/sheets/mGxggWGV8qcxmxvgcvRmfjxqfhcCFwGg4RHmQP71?view=grid

 <img align="middle" src="images/Lab7_smartsheet2.png" width="1000" />
 <br/>
 <br/>

-> 3) We checked that we are able to add a row through the postman acording to the documentation: https://smartsheet.redoc.ly/#operation/rows-addToSheet
+- We checked that we are able to add a row through the postman acording to the [smartsheet documentation](https://smartsheet.redoc.ly/#operation/rows-addToSheet){:target="_blank"}.
-It needs just for the verification, exactly the same we will be doing in the Email Workflow with HTTP Request node.
+It needs just for the verification, exactly the same we will be doing in the Email Workflow with the **HTTP Request** node.

 <img align="middle" src="images/Lab7_smartsheet3.png" width="1000" />
 <br/>